Final written examinations are required in all courses in the Law School, except as otherwise provided.

 Unexcused absence from a final examination results in a failing grade in the course, and the failure is counted in computing the student's grade-point average.

-View Summer Session 1 2021 Final Exam Schedule (PDF)
+View the Spring 2023 Final Exam Schedule (PDF)

 The Code of Academic Conduct and Examination Regulations govern conduct during examinations.
 The Code also sets forth violations relating to plagiarism and other student behavior.
 Procedures for resolving disputes and imposing appropriate sanctions in connection with violations are covered by the Code of Academic Conduct.

 - Each student is assigned an anonymous grading number for each exam period.
 Different exam numbers will be assigned for mid-term exams and finals.
 Students should keep these numbers confidential.
 Under no circumstances should students reveal their examination numbers to a member of the faculty.